SosirisTseng/BEBI-5009/docs/julia/README.md

 ## REPL workflow

 Run the julia REPL (terminal) and start typing.
+It is suitable for simple things like 1+1.

 ## Jupyter workflow

-This workflow suits demonstration
+This workflow is suitable for demonstrations and exploration.

 Open the Julia terminal and enter the following commands to install IJulia, the Julia kernel for Jupyter notebooks.